-New developments within 1km of Haddenham and Thame Parkway railway station must provide appropriate linkages to existing footpaths and cycle routes to the railway station and which are overlooked by natural surveillance and create a pleasant walking environment.
+New developments within 1km of Haddenham and Thame Parkway railway station must provide pedestrian footpaths which provide linkages to the railway station and which are overlooked by natural surveillance and create a pleasant walking environment.
 A car parking plan must be provided which discourages, by design and use of materials, the use of the car parking spaces and/or parking on grass verges by commuters using the station.